PostgREST/postgrest/nix/README.md

 # You can loadtest comparing to a different branch
 postgrest-loadtest-against master

+# You can simulate latency client/postgrest and postgrest/database
+PGRST_DELAY=5ms PGDELAY=5ms postgrest-loadtest

 # Produce a markdown report to be used on CI
 postgrest-loadtest-report
 ```